8 Best Vegan Cookbooks for Beginners

 Rose Elliot’s Complete Vegan

-Rose Elliot is a very experienced cook and writer of recipe books, whose recipes got me through 3 successful pregnancies (and subsequent toddler-feeding) many years ago.
+Rose Elliot is a very experienced cook and writer of recipe books whose recipes got me through 3 successful pregnancies (and subsequent toddler-feeding) many years ago.
 Sorry Rose, I know that dates you too!

-This book supports even the most inexperienced vegan, helping you to make your own basic ingredients like nut milks, and vegan cheese and cream alternatives.
+This book supports even the most inexperienced vegan, helping you to make your own basic ingredients like nut milks, and vegan cheese and cream alternatives, but also contains recipes for everyday (think vegan macaroni cheese), as well as classics like yorkshire puddings and meringues.

 I think this is an essential for anyone who is just starting out on their vegan journey and who might be a relatively inexperienced cook – the classic ‘vegan bible’.

-Image of brightly coloured East by Meera Sodha Cookbook
+East by Meera Sodha

 OK, this will call for a more extensive list of store cupboard ingredients including chilli powder, cumin, and a variety of whole spices.
 However, most are readily available in supermarkets.
 They won’t sit in your cupboard and go to waste either because I guarantee you’ll want to cook so many of the recipes in this cookbook by Meera Sodha, you will plough your way through them very quickly.